MohammadAli1010/abstracta/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+🧪 Testing Payments with Stripe (Sandbox Mode)
+This app uses Stripe for handling payments.
+You can test out the payment flow using Stripe’s sandbox (test) environment — no real charges will be made.

+✅ Test Card Details
+To test the checkout flow:

+Select a plan from the Pricing section.

+Click the Buy Now button.

+On the Stripe checkout page, use the following test card details:

+Card Number: 4242 4242 4242 4242
+Expiry Date: Any future date (e.g., 12/34)
+CVC: Any 3 digits (e.g., 123)

+💡 You can find more test cards in the Stripe Testing Documentation.

+⚠️ Important
+This application is in test mode and will not process real payments.

+Make sure you're using test card numbers — real cards will not work here.

+If you're testing locally, ensure your environment variables are correctly set with Stripe test keys.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: